albyr/constellatio/README.md

-constellatio
+Constellatio
 ============

-A Little Printer publication that displays a different constellation every week
+A Little Printer publication that displays a different constellation every week.